Celebrating Seniors on Labor Day

 The New York Times sums up perfectly: “if you want a happier family, create, refine and retell the story of your family’s positive moments and your ability to bounce back from the difficult ones.
 That act alone may increase the odds that your family will thrive for many generations to come.”

-3. Share Conversation with a Senior
+3. Share conversation with a senior.

-A family get-together to celebrate Labor Day is a fantastic opportunity to learn about your senior loved one’s experience in the work force.
+A family get-together to celebrate Labor Day is a fantastic opportunity to learn about your senior loved one’s experience in the workforce.
 Whether positive or negative.

 As well, your senior loved one will be able to share the experiences and stories told to them by their own parents and grandparents, allowing the family narrative to run deeper.

-Your children may be shocked to learn the foundation of Labor Day as we know it, and that working conditions have not always been as safe and fair as they are today.
+Your children may be shocked to learn the foundation of Labor Day as we know it, and that working conditions have not always been as fair or safe as they are today.
 It will likely be surprising for them to learn that little more than 100 years ago during the Industrial Revolution, “the average American worked 12-hour days, 7 days a week just to make a living wage.”
 Or that children as young as six years old were forced to work, for a fraction of an adult wage.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.